22nd August, 2024

 Principal Contractor

-And again, failure to appoint a principal contractor means the client automatically becomes responsible for the responsibilities of the principal contractor (apart from domestic clients where the principal contractor would be appointed automatically).
+And again like the principal designer, failure to appoint a principal contractor means the client automatically becomes responsible for the responsibilities of the principal contractor (apart from domestic clients where the principal contractor would be appointed automatically).

 Principal contractors are responsible for planning, managing, monitoring and coordinating the construction phase of the project, including preparing documents, organising, cooperating, managing and liaising with other duty holders.
 They must ensure site inductions are provided, prevent unauthorised access, provide welfare facilities and consult and engage workers on health and safety matters.